Those requiring evidence-based proof before trusting a new technology will find it in UVAIRx.

 The story begins in 1903 with scientist Niels Finsen.
 His research verified the naturally disruptive impact of 254 nm wavelength (ultravioliet or UV) light on RNA and DNA.
 It also won him the Nobel Prize for Medicine.

 Now, fast-forward that Nature-based finding some 55 years.
-A researcher began exploring ways to maximize the RNA/DNA disruption effect of UV light while eliminating the major drawback—that of close contact between the light wave and the target (see “Target Talk” graph below).
+A researcher began exploring ways to maximize the RNA/DNA disruption effect of UV light while overcoming the major limitation—that of the requirement for very close contact between the light wave and the target (see “Target Talk” graph below).
 The successful system he discovered served as the catalyst for UVAIRx next-generation technology.

-In fact, the patented catalytic technology serving as the foundation for UVAIRx instruments:
+In fact, the technology serving as the foundation for UVAIRx products:

 Niels Finsen’s research proved wavelength light can be used to disrupt RNA and DNA activity.
 The same studies, however, showed that the effectiveness degrades by the inverse square.
 Or, stated more simply, the farther the target DNA or RNA is from the light wave, the less it is affected.